Make the most of your pay packet

 yourself.
 Check your payslip to make sure you are getting the right

-article on super for casual workers.
+a casual job, check out our article on super for casual workers.

 You usually have the freedom to choose the super fund your

 contributions are paid into.
 When you join a super fund, make

 sure they have your tax file number so you don't pay

 unnecessary tax or miss out on other benefits.